Hepatitis C Exposure Is a Crime in Some States; Is This the New HIV Criminalization?

 During the 1990s, Ohio and many other states passed laws that specifically criminalize certain behaviors by people living with HIV and essentially classify their bodily fluid as a deadly weapon.
 Today, however, Ohio's criminal law also references people with HCV and other infectious diseases, the effect of which "is to allow prosecutors to punish people living with hepatitis in a broad range of contexts," said Hoppe.

-"Hepatitis C is transmitted predominantly through blood-to-blood routes," said Donald M. Jensen, M.D., professor of medicine, Rush Medical College.
+"Hepatitis C is transmitted predominantly through blood-to-blood routes," said Donald M. Jensen, M.D., a professor of medicine at Rush Medical College.
 "It probably takes a relatively large inoculum of virus to transmit. ...
-Even with accidental needlesticks among health care workers, the likelihood they will develop hepatitis C is 1.8 to 2%."
+Even with accidental needlesticks among health care workers, the likelihood they will develop hepatitis C is 1.8% to 2%."

 On the other hand, "The risk of transmission of hepatitis C by [spitting] is almost non existent," he said.
 "For me, that doesn't make a lot of sense to make that a felony."

 Several broader trends may be fueling HCV criminalization.
 Over the past five years, the opioid epidemic has contributed to a three-fold increase in the number of new infections, with several high-profile outbreaks across the country catching media attention.